 - use public transports (bus or train).
 Getting to Meteora without a car is easy thanks to the train from Athens that stops in Kalambaka.

 By ferry from Italy – If you wish to travel with your own car, there are different shipping companies and many ferries departures to Igoumenitza from the harbours of Ancona, Bari and Brindisi.

 Glocke is quite easily and briefly approached.
-From Kastraki, head to Northeast along the main road rising towards the monasteries.
+From Kastraki, head to Northeast along the main road directed towards the monasteries.
 Just after the Doupiani tower, situated on the left side of the road, there is a parking lot on the left.
 Leave the car here and walk onto a dirt road on the left rising uphill to a col. Here it starts a mule track turning right to skirt the Western side of Meteora Western group.
 As the Bell is just visible about 200 m to the right (southeast), leave the mule-track and start to walk along a field and a small wood in the direction ot the unmistakable tower (15 min from the parking lot).